microsoft/finops-toolkit/docs-mslearn/toolkit/workbooks/customize-workbooks.md

 ---
-title: Use and customize the Cost optimization workbook
+title: Use and customize FinOps workbooks
-description: How to install and edit the Cost optimization workbook.
+description: Learn how to install and customize FinOps workbooks to achieve FinOps goals, including cost recommendations, idle resource identification, and more.
 author: bandersmsft
 ms.author: banders
-ms.date: 06/06/2024
+ms.date: 11/01/2024
 ms.topic: how-to
 ms.service: finops
 ms.reviewer: arclares
+#customer intent: As a FinOps user, I want to learn how to install and customize FinOps workbooks to achieve cost optimization and other FinOps goals.
 ---

 <!-- markdownlint-disable-next-line MD025 -->